-An idyllic spread of countryside punctured by the ancient ruins, cloud-shrouded mountain peaks and jagged cliff edges, Kerry is quintessential Ireland.
+An idyllic spread of countryside punctured by the ancient ruins, cloud-shrouded mountain peaks and jagged cliff edges, Kerry is the quintessential picture of Ireland.
 Take a drive along the famous Ring of Kerry route, which winds past the ice-cream-coloured houses of Kenmare town and on through Killorglin – home to the kooky goat-celebrating Puck Fair.
 The long-running event’s origin is a toss-up between pagan festivals or the legend of a fleeing goat that warned of the arrival of Cromwell’s army.

 Strewn with the crumbling ruins of medieval abbeys and castles, Ennis is rich in history and character.
 The town’s picturesque centre is lined with rows of colourful buildings and pulsing pubs that regularly come to life with live Irish music.
 The surrounding region is a treasure trove of fossils and archaeological sites such as the Burren – a vast jigsaw of glacial-era limestone that appears like something from another planet.
-Stay close to the town centre’s lively atmosphere in this modern two-bedroom flat.
-Spread over two floors, it has a fully fitted kitchen and a double sofa bed in the living room if needed.

 Known in Gaelic as “the place of shells”, Sligo is infused with the salty air of its surfer-magnet bays.
 The county is a goldmine of coastal villages and rugged landscapes that sit along the Wild Atlantic Way.
 The cinematic scenery has found fame as the inspiration behind W.B.
 Yeats’ many works – with the poet even being buried near the foot of Benbulbin mountain – and more recently as the setting of Sally Rooney’s phenomenally popular novel (and equally popular TV series) Normal People (2018).
-If you’re travelling with friends or family, this four-bedroom bungalow on the outskirts of town offers plenty of outdoor space to relax and great access to natural beauty spots, thanks to its location at the foot of Knocknarea on the Wild Atlantic Way.

 The Connemara district is a rugged sprawl of untamed hinterland and secluded, Atlantic-facing fishing villages.
 Tradition oozes out of every blade of grass and the cracks of Gothic Revival castles.
 You may hear the melody of classical Irish folk songs spilling out of traditional pubs or sit down for a hearty sea-faring meal in one of the coastal restaurants.
 The region is also predominantly Irish-speaking – a perfect excuse to try a phrase or two in the mother tongue.
-Nestled in the mountainside with stunning lake views from all angles, Kylemore Hideaway provides an extra special experience when it comes to accommodation.
-The picturesque farm cottage is located right beside a waterfall on the shores of Lough Fee.
-You can spend your days mountain climbing, fishing, or exploring the Connemara National Park by car.
-The villages of Letterfrack and Leenane are also nearby.

 Known as the festival capital of Ireland, Galway vibrates with the wild beat of live Irish folk music carried on the wind from characterful buskers and colourful pubs.
 The harbour city splinters out from its 18th-century hub of Eyre Square and is speckled with the architectural vestiges of its medieval roots.
 Once you’ve taken in the limestone structure of 16th-century Lynch Castle and the striking spires of the collegiate church of St. Nicholas, you should head to the Salthill suburb to try one of the famous oysters.
-And if you’re keen to experience a truly off-the-beaten-path escape, look no further than this beautifully restored cottage on the edge of the city.
-Surrounded by lacy stone walls and secluded gardens, the retreat is tech-free with a focus on simple living.